-I’ve always been a fan of brown butter in cookies, but I think sometimes people overdo it with the browned butter.
+I’ve always been a fan of browning butter in cookies, but I think sometimes people overdo it with the browned butter.
 In my opinion, the best Brown Butter Chocolate Chip Cookies are made by browning half of the butter.
 Adding molasses also pumps up the flavor, which is why I like this recipe.
 Originally from Joy the Baker and King Arthur, it pulls out all the stops.

 Why I Like This Recipe